Nysa, Poland

+One of the oldest cities in Silesia, most possibly founded in the 10th century, Nysa was historically one of the leading cities in the region, and from 1290 to 1742 the capital of an episcopally-ruled eponymous duchy.
+In early modern times it became a center of printing and education, place of study of several notable individuals, including King of Poland Michał Korybut Wiśniowiecki.
+In the 19th and 20th centuries it was the location of German-operated prisoner-of-war camps for soldiers of various nationalities, including future leader of France, Charles de Gaulle.
+Nysa contains several notable heritage sights in Gothic, Renaissance and Baroque styles, most notably the Basilica of St. James and St. Agnes, a Historic Monument of Poland.

 History

+Medieval period

 Nysa, one of the oldest towns in Silesia, was probably founded in the 10th century.
 The name of the Nysa river, from which the town takes its name, was mentioned in 991, when the region formed part of the Duchy of Poland under Mieszko I of Poland.
 A Polish stronghold was built in Nysa in the 11th and 12th century due to the proximity of the border with the Czech Duchy.
 As a result of the fragmentation of Poland, it became part of the Duchy of Silesia, and from the 14th century it functioned as the capital of the Duchy of Nysa, administered by the Bishopric of Wrocław.
 In the 12th century the Gothic Basilica of St. James and St. Agnes was built (later rebuilt after the war devastations of the 13th and 14th centuries).
 Now designated a Historic Monument of Poland, it is the most distinctive and most valuable landmark of Nysa.
 Nysa was granted town rights around 1223 by bishop Lawrence, confirmed by Duke Bolesław II Rogatka of Legnica in 1250, and attracted Flemish and German settlers.
 In 1241 it was ravaged by the Mongols during the first Mongol invasion of Poland.
 In 1245, it was granted staple right and two yearly fairs were established.
 In the early-14th century Nysa became an important trade- and craft-center of Poland, before it passed under the suzerainty of the Bohemian Crown in 1351, under which it remained until 1742.
 It also became one of the leading cultural centers of Silesia.

 The town's fortifications, dating from 1350, served to defend against the Hussites in 1424.
 During the Hussite Wars, in 1428 it was the site of the Battle of Nysa, with Poles and Czechs fighting on both sides.
 One of the prominent signs that Nysa was a significant center is the report in Nuremberg Chronicle, published in 1493, which mentions the city among the major urban centers of Central and Eastern Europe.
 In the description of the town population included in this chronicle we read "plebs rustica polonici ydeomatis ...".
 The Nysa coat of arms at the entrance of the Charles Bridge in Prague, which is displayed alongside the arms of the most prominent Bohemian cities, also indicates the importance of the town.
-In the 16th century it was a Polish printing center.